vlead/SemanticTransformation/README.md

 ## Setup & execute the server for webservices

+### Goto proper directory
-1. In a new terminal, goto web services directory
+In a new terminal, goto web services directory
 ```
 cd /build/code/webservices
 ```
 Note that Selinium Server will have its own virtual environment and this will have its own virtual environment.
 It is for this reason that we opened a new Terminal window.

+### setting up Virtual Environment
-2. we need to create a virtual environment in which we can execute the Web Services code.
+we need to create a virtual environment in which we can execute the Web Services code.
 This is facilitated thru the setup.sh file.
 Run the file setup.sh by command
 ```
 bash setup.sh
 ```
 Here you will be asked to enter your root password.
 This is for agt-get command and not for pip install.
 Packages for virtual environment, Web Services are being installed.
 This command will take a few minutes to execute.
 This should setup a new flask directory for you.
 This is where the virtual environment exists.

+### Activate Virtual Environment
-3. Now you can activate the virtual enviornment by command
+Now you can activate the virtual enviornment by command
 ```
 source ./flask/bin/activate
 ```

+### Run Web Services Server
-4. Run the Web Services server in the background with the command
+Run the Web Services server in the background with the command
 ```
 python run.py &
 ```